 During annual enrollment you choose the dental coverage you need for your family.
-You may select the company dental plan, or you may choose No Coverage.
+You may select the company dental plan through Delta Dental of Missouri, or you may choose No Coverage.
 Your dental coverage choice is completely separate from your medical election.
+There is NO cost to your for dental coverage.